karthikv/silent-boss/README.md

 # Silent Boss
-Silent Boss is a light-weight and powerful CMS focused on providing flexible functionality with minimal code.
+Silent Boss is a light-weight and powerful PHP library focused on providing flexible functionality with minimal code.

+## Version 0.2
+Among various improvements to the MVC system, Silent Boss now provides a(n):

+- URL routing mechanism
+- Active record database class
+- Library to manage PHP sessions
+- Form helper and accompanying validator to streamline the creation of HTML forms
+- Loader class to manage the usage of views, models, libraries, and helpers

+Rather than being a full-fledged CMS, Silent Boss has now changed direction and will be a PHP library.

 ## Version 0.1
 As of version 0.1, Silent Boss uses the [Model-View-Controller](http://en.wikipedia.org/wiki/Model%E2%80%93View%E2%80%93Controller)